gedobbles/gitshell/README.md

 # gitshell
 A helper program for more efficient shell git use.

+As I saw that there have been, according to the statistics, already 42 unique people who cloned this repository, I want to take this as an invitation, to leave a short message to those:

+If you like my implementation of a git shell, don't hesitate to tell others and me.
+I do really appreciate any feedback.
+And furthermore, if you have *any* suggestions, ideas, questions or concerns regarding it's future development, please leave a note in form of an issue.

+Thank you.

 ## How to install
 A simple `make install` compiles and installs **gitshell** to `/usr/local/bin/gitsh`.
 For it depends on the readline library, you have to have `libreadline-dev` or similar installed on your system.